-In idiopathic scoliosis, there are times when a young child (age 3–10) diagnosed with a curve above 30 degrees, known as juvenile idiopathic scoliosis, may need a combined approach to best decrease the risk of progression to surgical threshold (above 50 degrees).
+In idiopathic scoliosis, there are times when a young child (age 3–10) diagnosed with a curve above 30 degrees, known as juvenile idiopathic scoliosis, may need a combined approach to best decrease the risk of progression to the surgical threshold (above 50 degrees).